g3rhard/sysops-framework/content/docs/chapter-07-metrics.md

   "What gets measured gets managed, but what gets measured wrong gets mismanaged."
 ---

-> _"What gets measured gets managed, but what gets measured wrong gets mismanaged."_

 ## 🎯 Learning Objectives

 By the end of this chapter, you will understand: